-Mill was a British economist, public servant, and philosopher John Stuart Mill is considered a linchpin of modern social and political theory.
+Mill is considered a linchpin of modern social and political theory.
 He contributed a critical body of work to the school of thought called liberalism, an ideology founding on the extension of individual liberties and economic freedoms.
 As such, Mill himself advocated strongly for the preserving of individual rights and called for limitations to the power and authority of the state over the individual.
 Mill was also a proponent of utilitarianism, which holds that the best action is one that maximizes utility, or stated more simply, one that provide the greatest benefit to all.
 This and other ideas found in Mill’s works have been essential to providing rhetorical basis for social justice, anti-poverty, and human rights movements.
 For his own part, as a member of Parliament, Mill became the first office-holding Briton to advocate for the right of women to vote.

 Mill’s key contributions